ietf-wg-cellar/flac-specification/flac.md

 0b01        | partitioned Rice code with 5-bit parameters
 0b10 - 0b11 | reserved

 Both defined coding methods work the same way, but differ in the number of bits used for rice parameters.
 The 4 bits that directly follow the coding method bits form the partition order, which is an unsigned number.
-The rest of the entropy block consists of 2^(partition order) partitions.
+The rest of the coded residual consists of 2^(partition order) partitions.
 For example, if the 4 bits are 0b1000, the partition order is 8, and the rest of the entropy block contains 2^8 = 256 partitions.

 Each partition contains a certain amount of residual samples.
 The number of residual samples in the first partition is equal to (blocksize >> partition order) - predictor order, i.e. the blocksize divided by the number of partitions minus the predictor order.
 In all other partitions the number of residual samples is equal to (blocksize >> partition order).